anantanurag/CSF342-16bit-Proc/README.md

 31 March 2018

-**In cases where there is nothing to do when control signal has disserted, i have done memory[i] = memory[i] to fill something in the else block after the if statement.
+**In cases where there is nothing to do when control signal has deasserted, i have done memory[i] = memory[i] to fill something in the else block after the if statement.
 This may be problematic**

 -Anant